General

 Severe edema as the wound stops the local blood supply and makes the process slow down or does not heal at all.
 Complications can further increase and lead to the risk of skin ulcers.

 As per the American Association of Critical-Care Nurses, edema causes compression of small blood vessels and creates a dead tissue which can lead to a pressure ulcer.
+Extra moisture can further result in maceration that causes breakdown of the epidermal layer and leads to the slow body recovery.

 He/she may advise you to take a diuretic to lower the fluid build-up.
 It’s best to talk with your clinician if the swelling is constant and in excess.
 He will give you the best severe edema treatment plan and even examine any together medical conditions too.